Vinco Ventures Inc. (BBIG) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a -32.82% gain in the last 1 month and extending the period to 3 months gives it a -47.63%, and is -5.29% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.63% over the week and 9.75% over the month.
+The stock witnessed a -16.36% gain in the last 1 month and extending the period to 3 months gives it a -31.85%, and is 15.82% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.65% over the week and 11.50% over the month.

 .